markashleybell/markashleybell.com/posts/csharp-datetime-get-first-last-day-of-week-or-month.md

         }
     }

+As you can see, the `FirstDayOfWeek` method is culture-sensitive, so in the `en-GB` culture the first day will be a Monday, whereas in the `en-US` culture it will be a Sunday.
 So now you can easily get month and week boundaries for any given `DateTime`:

+    :::csharp
     var firstdayOfThisWeek = DateTime.Now.FirstDayOfWeek();

-Hopefully someone else will find these useful!
+Hopefully someone else out there will find these useful!